Ultimate Honda K20 Guide – Everything You Need To Know

-The K20 initially hit the U.S. market with the Civic Si, CR-V, and RSX in 2002.
-Honda’s aim would be to produce an engine which would meet modern-day emission standards whilst also improving build quality and reliability.
+The K20 initially hit the U.S. market with the Civic SI, CR-V, and RSX in 2002.
+Honda’s aim would be to produce an engine that would meet modern-day emission standards whilst also improving build quality and reliability.

 Although you’ll soon see that there are a huge variety of K-series engine designations, most of them closely relate to the K20A2 and K20A3 engines.
 Both are extremely similar, featuring Variable Valve Timing and Lift Electronic Control (i-VTEC), but the main differences lie within the valvetrains and VTEC implementation.

 It’s time to take a closer look at the various K-series models to help you decide which one is best for your needs, whether you’re looking to buy a Honda, or looking to take advantage of the K20 in a different platform.